 Unfortunately, special needs education is limited in Botswana.
 While the need for integrated classes is recognised, few schools afford the resources and staff to support this, particularly in public schooling.
 Traditional schools that cannot offer comprehensive support may be reluctant to admit students with behavioural, learning or physical disabilities or challenges.

-With that said, given pushes for inclusivity, this could slowly change in the future.
-International schools are more likely to offer learning support programmes and ensure the whole school community is aware of the diversity of learning needs.
+But given pushes for inclusivity, this could slowly change in the future.
+International schools are more likely to offer learning-support programmes to a diversity of learning needs.
 It's best to contact the schools directly to find out what support services are available.

 Homeschooling in Botswana

 While education is compulsory from ages six to 16, homeschooling is legal in Botswana.
-Expat families who find traditional schooling unsuitable or too expensive can look into a wealth of homeschool resources available online.
+Expat families who find traditional schooling unsuitable or too expensive can look into homeschool resources available online.

 The homeschooling community in Botswana is supportive.
 New arrivals can easily find other homeschooling families on popular social media platforms, who will be happy to provide advice.